optimex-xyz/market-maker-sdk/README.md

 ```

 ### EVM

-Incase toChain is EVM.
-Transaction should emit the event from the `l1 payment contract` with the correct value of pmmAmountOut and protocolFee
+In case the target chain is EVM-based, the transaction should emit the event from the `l1 payment contract` with the correct values for pmmAmountOut and protocolFee.

-Example code transfer
+Example implementation:
-you could get paymentAddress at `https://github.com/bitfixyz/bitfi-smartcontract?tab=readme-ov-file#deployed-contracts`

 ```ts
 import { config, ensureHexPrefix, ERC20__factory, Payment__factory, routerService } from '@petafixyz/market-maker-sdk'